Which place is cheaper, Rome or Ephesus?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Ephesus as well as Rome.
+The family-friendly experiences are the main draw to Ephesus this time of year.
 Additionally, many travelers come to Rome for the city activities, the music scene, and the family-friendly experiences.

 In the summer, Ephesus is around the same temperature as Rome.
 Typically, the summer temperatures in Ephesus in July average around 27°C (81°F), and Rome averages at about 25°C (77°F).